 Newspapers can be used in any bed — annual or perennial — because it can be easily moved around.

 Landscape Fabric is best used in perennial beds as it can’t be moved around as easily.
 It uses stakes to keep its edges down, and these have to be dug up before every move.

-Newspapers are biodegradable and add nutrients to the soil.
-Landscape fabric takes a very long time to break down and can leech toxic plastics and chemicals into the soil.
+Laying down newspapers also and add nutrients to the soil because they are biodegradable.
+LF takes a very long time to break down and can leech toxic plastics and chemicals into the soil.